drupal-ukraine/advanced_forum/README.txt

 THEMING:
 If you want to make major changes to the forum, edit the files in the "advforum" directory you copied into your theme directory.
 If you just want to make a few changes, make them in the style.css that comes with your theme.
 That will be called after and override the css that comes with the module.

-Theming of advforum is still being worked on at this point, so it's reccomended you record any changes you make if you are an early adopter so you can upgrade them.
+Theming of advforum is still being worked on at this point, so it's recommended you record any changes you make if you are an early adopter so you can upgrade them.

 MODULES MADE USE OF:
 user_postcount (included)